What we’ll cover:

-With this method, also known as the snowball method, you pay off the smallest debts first.
-Say you have a balance of $50 on one credit card, $1,500 on a personal loan and $4,500 on a student loan; in this case, you’d start by paying off the $50 balance while making the minimum payments (or more) on the others.
+With the snowball method, you pay off the smallest debts first.
+Say you have a balance of $50 on one card, $1,500 on another and $4,500 on a third; in this case, you’d start by paying off the $50 balance while making the minimum payments (or more) on the other cards.
 After you’ve paid off the $50 balance, move on to pay off the $1,500 debt, and so on.

 This method is less about math and more about behavior modification.
 The idea is that by seeing results early on, you’ll be more motivated to continue paying down debt.

-A potential downside to this method is that if your highest balances are on your highest-interest cards you will be paying more in interest.
+A potential downside to this method is that if your highest balances are on your highest-interest cards you may not be making a big dent in reducing your total debt.
 If this is the case, you may want to consider this next method.

 The key here will be to pay down the cards or accounts that have the highest interest rate first.
 Then, once those accounts are paid off, move to the accounts with the next highest interest and continue until all the debt is paid off.
 Along the way, be sure to make the minimum payments on all your other cards.

-The only catch is that if you fail to pay back your balance before the promotional period ends, the interest rate could go up by quite a bit, resulting in you paying a high interest rate again.
+The only catch is that if you fail to pay back your balance before the promotional period ends, the interest rate could go up by quite a bit.
 So, if you do decide to go this route, be sure to stay on top of your payments and mark on your calendar when the promotional period ends.
 If you don’t think you can pay back all your debt before the promotional period ends, it may not be worth it to use this method.

-If you find juggling numerous accounts and cards a pain to keep track of, taking out a personal loan for debt consolidation could be a good option.
+If you find juggling numerous accounts a pain to keep track of, taking out a personal loan for debt consolidation could be a good option.

 A debt consolidation loan is used to combine multiple debts into a single, larger debt.
-It could have more favorable terms, and instead of having numerous payments, you would have just one recurring monthly payment.
+It could have more favorable terms, and instead of having numerous payments for those debts, you would have just one recurring monthly payment.

-Paying down debt can be hard, but just deciding you want to be rid of it is a step closer to your goal.
+Paying off debt fast can be hard, but just deciding you want to be rid of it is a step closer to your goal.
 When it comes down to it, the key to becoming debt-free is just keeping your eye on the objective.

 Once you’ve hit your goal, you’ll know you’ve accomplished something great.